 The streets and sewer and water systems are affected by expansion occurring within the service area of each system, and the impacts of development proposals on these systems must be considered before proposed development plans are approved.
 The Town is in the process of addressing the needs relating to sewer and water for the population anticipated during the planning period.
-The water system supply has recently been upgraded by the installation of new wells and meters along with a 900,000 gallon storage tank.
-The sewer system is old and has been experiencing problems relating to treatment system capacity and the condition of the collection system.
-The lagoon may require improvements to meet current standards and allow for future expansion of the Town.
+The water system supply has recently been upgraded by the installation of new wells and meters along with a 900,000-gallon storage tank.
+As noted in Part One, the Treatment System is being rebuilt.
+The sewer system itself will still require repair, replacement and upgrading.

 The street system in Darby, as in all communities in Montana, is in constant need of maintenance.
 Maintenance is completed on an as-needed basis.
 Most streets in Darby are paved.